 The probate court would not be involved.
 These distributions would be made directly to the beneficiaries in a timely manner shortly after your death outside of probate.

-Estate Planning Workshop Registration
+Estate Planning Seminar Registration

-Our upcoming estate planning workshops are going to cover living trusts in detail.
+Our upcoming estate planning Seminars are going to cover living trusts in detail.
 We will explain all of the benefits to you, and give you the opportunity to ask any questions that you may have about living trusts, probate, and other estate planning matters.